Four ways online businesses can use customer incentives

 Now consider gambling sites.
 Among the numerous structures of bonuses and welcome options, you’ll note from the screenshot below that PlayOJO welcomes its potential customers with a free spins offer.

-People have to sign up to the site to receive the offer and they need to play the games available at the casinos to be able to use the free spins.
+People have to sign up to sites like Bonus Insider to receive the offer and they need to play the games available at the casinos to be able to use the free spins.

 It’s an approach that’s adopted by other sites but the key to PlayOJO’s offer is that it comes without wagering requirements (unlike those of rival sites).
 This is important because customers don’t have to invest their own cash to get this bonus — it’s a free offer that really is free.